albertwujj/albertwujj.github.io/_posts/2019-10-08-The-Signal-Response.md

 permalink: /signalresponse
 ---

-> Let your plans be dark and impenetrable as night, and when you move, fall like a thunderbolt.
+_This article is intended to propose and demonstrate Signal-Response as a new software engineering term._

 What is the purpose of a software application?
 What does it do for its user?
 A software application responds to its user's input.